HarisKumar2812/arduino_alexa/README.md

 8. **Turn On/Off Appliance Functions**: These functions control the relay connected to the specified appliance pin.
 They turn the appliance on or off and print a message indicating the action taken.

 Overall, this code allows you to control appliances by performing different gestures in front of the sensor.
 For example, a right swipe gesture might turn on one appliance, while a left swipe gesture might turn it off.
 Similarly, up and down swipe gestures can control another appliance.

+**SOUND DETECTION USING ARDUINO**
+We include the necessary TensorFlow Lite headers for working with the model.
+The detectClapping() function loads the audio data, extracts features, loads the TensorFlow Lite model, sets up the interpreter, runs inference, and determines if clapping sounds are detected.
+The extractFeatures() function performs feature extraction (e.g., spectrogram computation).
+In the main() function, we call detectClapping() with the audio file path and print the detection result.